epoc88/DeepReinforcementLearning_ContinuousControl/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

-### Instructions
+### Training annd Run the smart agent

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in Continuous_Control.ipynb to get started with training the deep reinforcement learning agent, at last, the trained agent runs.